SougataMukherjee/interview-kit/theory/css-scss-tailwind.md

 **Q1: What is SCSS and how does it differ from CSS?**

-A: CSS preprocessor with variables, nesting, mixins, and partials.
+CSS preprocessor with variables, nesting, mixins, and partials.
 Compiles to standard CSS for browsers.

 **Q2: Variables and scoped**